 The event is sponsored by Applied BioMath.
 The venue is sponsored by CIC.

 5:00-5:30 PM: Registration (outside Havana Room)

-5:30-6:20 PM: Presentation and Q&A. Presentation title: Putting the Drug in Drug Development with Quantitative Translational Pharmacology (Havana Room)
+5:30-6:20 PM: Presentation and Q&A. Presentation title: “Transcriptional dynamics as a driver of phenotypic diversity” (Havana Room)

 Venue: Cambridge Innovation Center, 1 Broadway, Cambridge.

 RSVP here Limited seats. * Please do not hesitate to RSVP on the waiting list if the RSVP is full as some guests "un-RSVP" as the event gets closer.

 In the last 10 years, Suzanne Gaudet has run a research group at the Department of Cancer Biology and the Center for Cancer Systems Biology at the Dana-Farber Cancer Institute and the Department Genetics at Harvard Medical School.
 Her research has focused on the quantitative understanding of how cells, in particular cancer cells, dynamically respond to cytokine signals from the immune system.
 She received a B.Sc. in Biology from Université de Montréal and earned a Ph.D. in Biochemistry from Harvard University working with Daniel Branton.
 She then joined Peter Sorger’s laboratory at MIT as a postdoctoral associate for the launch of an interdisciplinary research collaborative at the interface of biology, informatics and microdevice engineering.
 From 2003 to 2008, she worked as a research scientist and scientific coordinator at the Cell Decision Processes Center at MIT and Harvard, taking pride in seeding multiple collaborations between scientists and engineers.
 She is committed to promoting diversity in science through better mentorship and leadership.